AnchyDev/LadyLuck/README.md

 Lady Luck is a module for Azeroth Core that implements a lottery room.

 If you talk to Lady Luck she will teleport you to the lottery room at the cost of either gold or a currency.
+The lottery room contains chests which you can open for items that have been defined in the `ladyluck_lottery_loot` table.

 ## Features